stepanenko/javascript-info/Matrix/06_async_code.md

 # Asynchronous code

 Asynchronous code is executed without blocking the main execution thread.
 It is important for handling operations that can take time, such as network requests, file operations, or any long-running tasks.

-## Single-threaded

 In JS, asynchronous operations are handled by the **Event Loop**.

 ## Callbacks